 Digital representation of flood aftermath

 Once on-site the loss adjuster will fly a drone over the damaged areas and collect the data.
-In addition to a drone, the loss adjuster can also use the software like Pix4Dfields to process and visualise the data in order to measure the crop loss.
+In addition to a drone, the loss adjuster can also use Pix4Dfields to process and visualise the data in order to measure the crop loss.
 These measurement methods fall into the USDA RMA approved measurement methods.² The loss adjuster will create a set of visuals based on which they can then assess the damage and create a PDF report for the farmer with the findings.

 With the field boundary feature, the loss adjuster can trim the field to the exact size, to make the assessment even easier.
 In the image below (generated by the collected data from one of the flooded fields in Iowa) the soil moisture is easy to detect.

 The lighter dryer soils in lines show where drainage tile are drying the soil, the darker soil is wet, and the dark shiny areas are standing water ponds.
 This is the first step of assessment - digitally representing the state of the flood aftermath in a form of an orthomosaic.